Why Apple's Next Big Thing Could Be Bigger Than the iPhone

 Why Apple has a distinct leg up in the AR race

-Even if Apple's tech isn't years ahead of its rivals, there are other factors that still make it uniquely qualified to jumpstart the AR revolution.
+However, even if Apple's tech isn't years ahead of its rivals, there are other factors that still make it uniquely qualified to jumpstart the AR revolution.

 For one, it has mastered -- way better than anyone -- the art of developing a fun and friendly user experience.
 The Jobsian mantra that Apple only makes things that are clean, simple, and intuitively easy to use is a tremendous asset when dealing with a new technology as complex and potentially confusing as AR.
 To bring AR mainstream, it needs to be introduced in a way that's equally accessible to early adopter gadget geeks as it is to their parents.
 And frankly, that's Apple's bread and butter.